 Replace your roof

 Roofpedia reported that “The average home is approximately 30 squares, meaning that their roof is 3,000 square feet.”
 Since the roof is such a large part of the house, it plays a big part in your home’s overall curb appeal.
-As such, replacing your roof will impress your neighbors and can even increase your home’s resale value.
-On top of boosting your home’s curb appeal, a new roof will better protect your home from bad weather.
+As such, replacing your roof will impress your neighbors and can even add to your home’s resale value.
+In addition to improving curb appeal, a new roof will better protect your home from bad weather.
 For a more modern and eco-friendly option, consider installing a metal roof.
-Request an estimate with our metal roofing contractors in Pittsburgh, PA, to learn why metal roofing is one of the best ways to boost curb appeal.
+Request an estimate with our metal roofing contractors in Pittsburgh, PA, to learn why metal roofing is one of the best ways to improve curb appeal.

 Decorate your front door

 Welcome guests to your home and make a great first impression by sprucing up your front door with new paint and decorations.
 Freshening up the paint on your front door will make your home look cleaner overall and will impress all your neighbors.
 You can even show a bit of your personal style by painting the door a fun shade and giving your home a pop of color.
 Additionally, you can add decorative wreaths and flags when looking to increase curb appeal even further.